c3lang/c3docs-old/docs/allfeatures.md

 18. `asm` blocks for inline assembly.
 19. if-try statements allows you to run code where an expression is a result.
 20. if-catch statements runs code on fault.
 It can be used to implicitly unwrap variables.
+21. Exhaustive switching on enums.

 ### Changed

 1. Switch cases will have implicit break, rather than implicit fallthrough.
 2. `assert` is an actual statement and may take a string or a format + arguments.
 3. `static_assert` is `$assert` and is a statement.

+### Removed

+1. `goto` removed, replaced by labelled break, continue and nextcase.

 ## Compile time evaluation